 In the previous sections we have documented a strong statistically and economically significant association between the presence of historical ethnic borders and the prevalence, incidence and onset of contemporary non-civil conflict in Africa.
 While we have strived to show that the estimated coefficient can be given a causal interpretation, we have not yet shown why or how historical ethnic borders cause conflict.
 This section presents evidence for the hypothesized causal role of historical ethnic borders on contemporary conflict.
 First we explore whether the presence of valuable resources at the border, especially land suitable for agriculture, generates differential effects of historical ethnic borders.
 Our results suggest that historical borders located close to productive land are more prone to conflict.
-Third, we explore the differential effect of historical ethnic borders on various types of conflict.
+Second, we explore the differential effect of historical ethnic borders on various types of conflict.
 We find that historical ethnic borders have a larger impact on local conflict, especially those driven by disputes over territory and authority.
 These results suggest that the effect of historical ethnic borders may be driven by competition over resources located close to them.
-Since we can expect ethnic groups that are more similar in their subsistence strategies or culture to compete more intensely for resources, we should expect that borders at which more similar groups are in contact to have more conflict.
-Moreover, competition for resources may result in less equal landownership close to the border, especially among recent migrants to the border.
+In line with the idea that similar ethnic groups (either in subsistence strategies or culture) compete more intensely for resources, we find that borders at which more similar groups are in contact to have more conflict.
+Moreover, competition for resources results in lower landownership close to the border, especially among recent migrants to the border.
 Finally, we explore whether geographical or jurisdictional characteristics of historical ethnic borders matter for conflict.
 We show that locations with "harder" (i.e., better defined, delineated or demarcated) historical ethnic borders have less conflict.